← Back to research

 • Solo developer risk — Single maintainer means slower development and support

-• Paid for serious use — Free tier limited to 32k tokens; Pro required for larger projects
+• Paid for serious use — Free tier limited to 32k tokens; Codemaps, MCP server, Context Builder, and Agent Mode all require Pro

 • Not an IDE — Designed to complement other tools, not replace them